rustadopt/ansiterm-rs/README.md

 # Installation

 Disclaimer:
-This crate is still in development, and is not yet available on crates.io
+This crate is still in development.

 #### We promise to keep the API stable, and not break anything that is already working in the original crate.